luiselzate/luckycoin_1.14.3/README.md

 ![Luckycoin](https://github.com/luiselzate/luckycoin_1.14.3/blob/main/src/qt/res/icons/wallet_bgcoin.png?raw=true)

-Luckycoin is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
+Luckycoin is a cryptocurrency like Bitcoin, it does not use SHA256 as its proof of work (POW).
 Taking development cues from Tenebrix and Litecoin, Luckycoin currently employs a simplified variant of scrypt.
 - **Website:** [luckycoinblockexplorer.com.](https://luckycoinblockexplorer.com/)